12.1. Definition of Layoff

 12.7.
 Abolition of Position

-The provisions of this Section 12 shall apply when an occupied position is abolished resulting in a classified employee losing status in his/her assigned classification in his/her assigned department.
+The provisions of this Section 12 shall apply when an occupied position is abolished resulting in a classified employee losing status in their assigned classification in their assigned department.